pratikphalke17/Calculator/README.md

-Calculator Project
 This is a simple calculator web application built using HTML, CSS, and JavaScript.
 Features:
   Arithmetic operations: Addition, Subtraction, Multiplication, Division Clear button to reset the display